Making Sugar Skulls to Celebrate Dia de los Muertos

 4. Against the back of the skull mold, put a cardboard square (around 5 inches by 6 inches typically works).
 Immediately flip the skull over and very carefully lift off the mold.
 If the mold doesn’t hold and you’ve made a mistake, throw the mixture back into the bowl, stir, and try the process again.
 If it becomes to dry, you can always add a bit of water.

 5. Decorate your sugar skull with frosting, beads, rhinestones or any other colorful object of your choice!

-To learn more about holiday traditions, including ones related to Dia de los Muertos, join one of our cooking vacations in Mexico: A Mexican Expedition in the Yucatan or Hola Mexico.
+To learn more about holiday traditions, including ones related to Dia de los Muertos, join one of our cooking vacations in Mexico such as Culinary Yucatan or Hola Mexico.
 Both provide opportunities to learn about traditions and create authentic Mexican food!

 By Kerry Herbst

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.